 - Cinnamon – adds a nice aroma and warm flavors to the toast.
 Nutmeg or pumpkin pie spice work well too.

-Cook for about 5 minutes, or until the sticks are golden brown, then flip and cook an additional 5 minutes to toast the other side.
+- Cook.
+Cook until the sticks are golden brown, then flip and cook an additional few minutes to toast the other side.
 Move the cooked French toast sticks to a plate and serve.

 These French toast sticks are easy to make ahead and freezer safe.
 This makes them great for quick weekday breakfasts or even after school snacks.